vsilaev/tascalate-concurrent/README.md

     ;
 ```

-Moreover, in the original example above only the call to the `thenCombineAsync` will be cancelled on timeout, to cancel the whole chain please use the functionality of the `DependentPromise` interface (will be discussed later):
+Moreover, in the _original_ example only the call to the `thenCombineAsync` will be cancelled on timeout (the last in the chain), to cancel the whole chain please use the functionality of the `DependentPromise` interface (will be discussed later):
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> parallelPromise = CompletableTask